yeonhwanp/AutoWater/README.md

 - [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32)

 ## Install
-*NOTE:* Ignore all downloads as all necessary files are packaged within the repository.
+**NOTE**: Ignore all downloads as all necessary files are packaged within the repository.
 1. Make sure you have all of the latest hardware and software listed earlier in the dependencies section.
 2. Clone the project: `git clone git@github.com:yeonhwanp/autowater.git`
 3. Follow [this](https://github.com/yeonhwanp/autowater/blob/master/docs/hardware.md) guide to set up all hardware dependencies.
 4. Follow [this](https://github.com/yeonhwanp/autowater/blob/master/docs/software.md) guide to set up all software dependencies.

 ## Usage
-- *Client*: Open `/src/client/client.ino` in Arduino and compile it into the ESP32.
+- **Client**: Open `/src/client/client.ino` in Arduino and compile it into the ESP32.
-- *Server*: Upload to a designated web-server to run the code.
+- **Server**: Upload to a designated web-server to run the code.

 ## API